Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-21

 You are not allowed to give financial advice without proper certification.

-1. You must not give financial advice without proper certification.
+1. You must not to give financial advice without proper certification.

-2. You shouldn't give financial advice without proper certification.
+2. You must not give financial advice without proper certification.

-3. You must not to give financial advice without proper certification.
+3. You cannot give financial advice without proper certification.

-4. You cannot give financial advice without proper certification.
+4. You shouldn't give financial advice without proper certification.

 Choose the option that best fits each numbered blank in the following text.